JennEYoon/learn-mldl/CS231n/Readme.md

 # Stanford class CS231n
 ## Convolutional Neural Networks for Visual Recognition

+### Note: June 2020 - default branch name has changed from "master" to "main," in support of Black Lives Matter movement.

 #### This is my personal learning repo.
 I am learning this material with a local Meetup group.

 Link to **Data Science and Machine Learning Collaborative Learning Group:**